magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42269-admin-user-cannot-log-in-to-admin-due-to-the-typeerror.md

 ## Issue

-Admin user cannot log in to Admin due to the following error: "TypeError: strtotime() expects parameter 1 to be string, null given".
+Admin user cannot log in to Admin due to the following error: *TypeError: strtotime() expects parameter 1 to be string, null given.*

 <ins>Steps to reproduce</ins>: